flamerecca/yii2-gitbook-cookbook/working-with-multiple-records.md

-# Working With Multiple Records {#working-with-multiple-records}
+# 多筆紀錄的處理（Working With Multiple Records） {#working-with-multiple-records}

-Sometimes one request can create or affect several records in one or more tables in such cases its advisable to follow[ACID](https://en.wikipedia.org/wiki/ACID)properties.
-Yii2 supports transactions, isolation levels, and allow you to validate data independently.
+Sometimes one request can create or affect several records in one or more tables in such cases its advisable to follow [ACID](https://en.wikipedia.org/wiki/ACID) 的特性。Yii2 supports transactions, isolation levels, and allow you to validate data independently.

 For example when creating a credit, you also need to store the credit references and files associated to the credit.